Lost in Magnitudes: Exploring Visualization Designs for Large Value Ranges

-Figure description: Our design space encompasses four dimensions: MARKS (green), DATA (blue), VISUAL CHANNELS (red), and TASKS (yellow).The image illustrates an example of using our design space as an interactive table, where a mark is selected, and visual channels are assigned to data attributes.
+Figure description: Our design space has three dimensions: MARKS (green), DATA (blue), and VISUAL CHANNELS (red).
+The figure shows an example of using our design space as an interactive table, where a mark is selected, and visual channels are assigned to data attributes.
 Grey cells are invalid, according to the visualization literature.
-After checking for integrity constraints, a visualization is generated to perform the tasks.
-Note the ⊕ signs (top left); enable the assignment of the E+M scale to positions.
+After checking for integrity constraints, a visualization is generated.
+Note the + signs (top left); enable the assignment of the EplusM scale to positions.

 Description